 What is a letter of credit?

 A letter of credit is a letter from a bank guaranteeing that a buyer (for example, your customer) will pay a seller (you) on time and for the correct amount.
 If the buyer cannot pay, then the issuing bank will be required to cover the full or remaining amount of the purchase.
-So, you could summarise the letter of credit definition by saying that it’s a bit like having a co-signer on a loan.
+So, you could summarize the letter of credit definition by saying that it’s a bit like having a co-signer on a loan.

 Letters of credit are often used in international trade, where factors such as geographical distance, differing laws in each country, and difficulty in knowing each party personally multiply the hazards businesses can face.